bluecadet/bluecadet_ajax_content/README.md

   },
   ...
 ```

 ## Changelog

 ### 1.x

-- Initial commit allowing for 3 differnt types of Content AJAXing
+- Initial commit allowing for 3 different types of Content AJAXing
+- Adding in another "trigger" type for Content AJAXing